isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 		<br>
 		If you do not have a PayNow NRIC-linked account, and wish to receive your payout via bank crediting, you may update your bank account details by logging into the Workfare Portal at <a href="http://www.workfare.gov.sg" class="hyperlink">workfare.gov.sg</a>.<br><br></details></li>
 				 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">How much Workfare Income Supplement (WIS) will I get?</font></b></summary>
-The Workfare Income Supplement (WIS) payout depends on your age and income.
+The Workfare Income Supplement (WIS) payment depends on your age and income.
 You may use the online <a href="https://www.workfare.gov.sg/wis-calculator/" class="hyperlink">WIS calculator</a> to estimate the amount of WIS you will receive.<br><br>
 As announced at Budget 2022, WIS will be enhanced from Work Year 2023.
 Click <a class="hyperlink" href="/files/FAQs/Workfare%20Factsheet%20(From%20WY2023).pdf">here</a> to find out more about the upcoming WIS enhancements.<br><br>
 <table>
 <thead>
   <tr>
     <th rowspan="3" style="text-align:center; vertical-align:middle"><br><br>Your age in the work year</th>
-    <th colspan="4" style="text-align:center; vertical-align:middle">Maximum WIS payout per year</th>
+    <th colspan="4" style="text-align:center; vertical-align:middle">Maximum WIS per year</th>
   </tr>
   <tr>
     <th colspan="2" style="text-align:center; vertical-align:middle">If you are employed</th>